-Fabre’s genius, and de Sade’s for that matter, consisted in evoking the human being’s inextricable connection to nature (in the unameliorative sense of “the food chain”)—Fabre anthropomorphized the insect world, while de Sade insectomorphized the human.
+Fabre’s genius, and de Sade’s, for that matter, consisted in evoking the human being’s inextricable connection to nature (in the unameliorative sense of “the food chain”)—Fabre anthropomorphized the insect world, while de Sade insectomorphized the human.
 Reading either of Buñuel’s favorite authors reminds us that nature has no morality, and the kind we cook up for ourselves is completely arbitrary.
 (As Witold Gombrowicz put it, if you want to know what human morality is all about, take food away from people for three days.)
 Buñuel, too, never lost sight of the primacy of instinctual drives.
 And also like de Sade, he was, essentially, a satirist of human folly.
-His characters often resemble “the Divine Marquis’s” instinct-driven monstrosities.
+His characters often resemble the instinct-driven monstrosities of “the Divine Marquis.”
 But they also have the affectionately rendered charm of Fabre’s insects, who combine ingenuity and intelligence within their narrow ken and complete imbecility vis-à-vis their actual position in the food chain.

 Bing Liu’s extraordinary debut feature was originally conceived as a documentary about skaters around the country and ultimately became an unflinching exploration of family, trauma, and the filmmaker’s own life.

 That Obscure Object of Desire: Desire, Denuded